-Payment of an UFPLS is a benefit crystallisation event and we will be required to test the value of your pension fund against the lifetime allowance.
-The lifetime allowance for the 2023/24 tax year is £1,073,100.
+Payment of an UFPLS is a relevant benefit crystallisation event and we will be required to test the value of your pension fund against your Lump Sum Allowance (LSA) and your Lump Sum and Death Benefit Allowance (LSDBA).

 Taking an UFPLS payment will trigger the Money Purchase Annual Allowance rules which will reduce your annual allowance from £60,000 to £10,000 per annum for money purchase savings.